 Time now for an in-depth look at the market news.

-And for that, I'm joined on the line by Mr. Daniel Yoo, global strategist at Yuanta Securities.
+And for that, I'm joined on the line by Dr. Kim Seiwan, professor of economics at Ewha Womans University.

 Professor Kim, good afternoon.
 Thank you for coming on.

 The Federal Reserve has wrapped up its September meeting, saying that it's not going to raise rates before 2023 and it still has some room to maneuver.
 What's the takeaway from this meeting?

 Despite this promise of more support from the Fed, the markets were mixed because of uncertainty about these tech stocks.
 What's the story in the markets?

 The decline in the S&P and the Nasdaq has the Korean markets lower today too.
 It looks like institutions were the big sellers today.
 What happened there?